MultiVic/multivic-hardware/README.md

 ```

 ## License
+## License

-Unless otherwise noted, the code in this repository is licensed under the MIT License.
-See LICENSE for details.
+Unless otherwise noted, everything in this repository is licensed under the [Solderpad Hardware License v2.1](https://solderpad.org/licenses/SHL-2.1/), a

-Some components come from third-party libraries and are licensed under their respective licenses.
-These are listed in the NOTICE file.
+permissive free software license that is based on the Apache-2.0 license.